ericaraujophd/dbms/_sources/w01/00-week1-intro.md

-# W01C00 - Relational Model, SQL and more
+# Week 01 - Relational Model, SQL and more

 ## Initial Instructions